GiulianoPalazzi/giulianopalazzi.github.io/index.md

 Lol not cringe at all

-But basically I want to do this cos there are a lot of lists out there but they are either not condensed and have too many ways to learn the same thing or are limited by and only cover a subsection of *everything*
+But basically I want to do this cos there are a lot of lists out there but they
+are:
+* either not condensed and have too many ways to learn the same thing
+* or are limited by and only cover a subsection of *everything*

 A big part of learning everything and anything is learning how to learn.
 Learning how to be an autodidact.
+So I will also have to compile something on how to be an autodidact

 **Insatiable curiosity, galore!!**